Types of Auto Insurance Coverage [2023]

 - Comprehensive insurance

-Each coverage is helpful in a specific way, and it’s important to understand what they cover (or don’t) before you buy your car insurance policy.
+Each coverage is helpful in a specific way, and it’s essential to understand what they cover (or don’t) before you buy your car insurance policy.
+(For more information, read our “Are auto insurance companies allowed to charge a policy fee?“).

 Liability Auto Insurance